VAFA192 Art History After 1450

 - optional writing assignments

-Reference, Resource, or Learning Materials to be used by Students:Slides, video, digital technology and supplementary readings are selected by instructor.
+Reference, Resource, or Learning Materials to be used by Student:Slides, video, digital technology and supplementary readings are selected by instructor.
 Departmentally-selected textbook.
-See course format.
+See course syllabus.